apparentlymart/terraform-aws-tf-registry/README.md

 > All management use case around this private terraform registry can be handled by [this python client](https://github.com/geronimo-iia/terraform-aws-tf-registry-cli)

 Ths project has been battle tested in huge production workload since 2 years and cost less than 10$ per month.

+## v1.1.0

+Add a blob api to get terraforn module stored in the bucket using api gateway.
+The api gateway is used as a proxy to aws s3 bucket, and use JWT token as authentication method.

+Using aws api gateay as a s3 proxy:

+- simplify sharing in a multi account context : we just manage JWT token
+- permit us to use this registry from other platform with no direct credentials with aws

 ## Terraform private registry design